Category: Switching

 Understanding Your Electricity Contract End Date

-In Texas, your electricity provider will send you a notice when your contract is about to expire.
+Texas Electricity Providers are required to notify you when your contract is about to expire.

-If you’re unsure when your contract ends, check your account online or call your provider.
+Unsure about your contract end date?
+Check your account online or call your provider.

 When is the Best Time to Renew Electricity Contracts?

-The best time to renew your electricity contract in Texas is up to 14 days before it ends.
+The best time to renew or switch your electricity contract is typically up to 14 days before your current plan ends.

-Electricity rates fluctuate throughout the year based on demand.
+Keep in mind that electricity rates fluctuate based on demand.

 How to Compare Renewal Offers